First responders are the everyday heroes that just don’t get enough credit for the lifesaving acts that they perform daily.

 Most of the time, if you do try to thank or repay them, they’ll just tell you “it’s all part of the job”.
 And that is the kind of heroism that we all need in our lives.

 They all experience a different kind of danger depending on the nature of their work.
 But let’s take a look at the brave men and women at the forefront of one of the scariest threats to nature in recent times: firefighters.

-Currently on its eighth season, Chicago Fire was the pioneer series in Emmy Award-winning producer Dick Wolf’s Chicago franchise.
+Currently on its ninth season, Chicago Fire was the pioneer series in Emmy Award-winning producer Dick Wolf’s Chicago franchise.

 In the show, we are treated to a look into both the personal and professional lives of the firefighters, rescue squad, and paramedics in Firehouse 51 of the Chicago Fire Department.
 This includes Engine Company 51, Truck Company 81, Rescue Squad Company 81, Battalion 25, and Ambulance 61.

 If you’re not familiar with what all of this means, don’t worry!
 Chicago Fire is the perfect show to get yourself acquainted.

 NBC describes their relationship as an “extended family”.
 And just like any family, Firehouse 51 has its share of drama and disagreements amongst themselves.
 At the end of the day, however, they always come together to serve and protect the citizens of Chicago.

 With a collection of talented actors like Jesse Spencer (House), Lauren German (Lucifer), Alberto Rosende (Shadowhunters), and Taylor Kinney (The Vampire Diaries) among many others, it’s easy to truly appreciate the hardships that these heroes go through in real life.

 Once you’re done binging Chicago Fire, get to know other first responders with Chicago P.D., and Chicago Med, as well as Chicago Justice.